tc39/proposal-function-implementation-hiding/README.md

 ## FAQs

-### Should this censor the function name as well?
+### Should this censor the function name and length as well?

-Some of the same arguments for censorship also apply to a function's `name` property.
-However, I've left that out of the proposal, because the language already has a mechanism for censoring `name`:
+Some of the same arguments for censorship also apply to a function's `name` and `length` properties.
+The language already has a mechanism for censoring `name`:

 ```js
 function foo() { }